 Parasomnias may be divided into the following categories:

-The 5 disorders that are discussed in this article are nightmare disorder, sleep terror disorder, sleepwalking disorder (somnambulism), REM sleep behavior disorder, restless legs syndrome (RLS), and periodic limb movement disorder (PLMD).
+The 4 parasomnia sleep disorders that are discussed in this article are nightmare disorder, sleep terror disorder, sleepwalking disorder (somnambulism), and REM sleep behavior disorder.
+Two additional disorders classified as Sleep Related Movement Disorders are restless legs syndrome (RLS), and periodic limb movement disorder (PLMD).

 Nightmare disorder is also called dream anxiety attack.
 Most patients with nightmare disorder are children.
 Nightmares are frightening dreams that occur during REM sleep and are associated with an increase in heart rate (tachycardia), an increase in the rate of breathing (tachypnea), profuse sweating, and arousal.
 Most of the time, the patient remembers the scary dream in detail and responds to soothing and comforting by a parent or caregiver.

 Sleep terror disorder is characterized by extreme panic and a sudden, loud, terrified scream during sleep, which may be followed by physical activities such as hitting objects or moving in and out of the bedroom.
 Persons with this disorder can injure themselves.
 Sleep terror is a disorder of arousal that primarily occurs during stage III of NREM sleep.
 Subsequent recollection of the episodes either does not occur or is partial.
 The event is often more stressful for the parent or bystander since the individual is technically still asleep.